Gophers game still on despite Michigan students' stay-in-place order

 That means Michigan, so far, is cleared to play in Saturday night’s football season opener against the Gophers at TCF Bank Stadium.

-The Washtenaw County public health department issued the order, effective immediately until 7 a.m.
-Nov.
-3, because of the concerns about the escalating spread of the coronavirus.
+The Washtenaw County public health department issued the order, effective immediately until Nov.
+3, because of concerns about the escalating spread of the coronavirus.
 In a news release, the department said the number of cases among Michigan students is increasing and represents more than 60% of local cases.

-Under Big Ten COVID-19 testing protocols adopted Sept.
-16 and started Sept.
+Under Big Ten COVID-19 testing protocols started Sept.
 30, players, coaches, trainers and other individuals on the field for practices must undergo daily antigen testing.
 Players who test positive and have that test confirmed by a polymerase chain reaction (PCR) test would be sidelined for 21 days.

-In Ann Arbor, county officials are trying to slow the spread of the virus.
+In Ann Arbor, Mich., county officials are trying to slow the spread of the virus.

 “The situation locally has become critical, and this order is necessary to reverse the current increase in cases,” Jimena Loveluck, health officer for Washtenaw County, said in a statement.
 “We must continue to do what we can to minimize the impact on the broader community and to ensure we have the public health capacity to fully investigate cases and prevent additional spread of illness.”

+Existing state orders called for people to separate themselves from others not already in their household by at least 6 feet and wear a face covering when out in public or in common areas.

-Washtenaw County has reported a total of 4,229 confirmed cases of COVID-19 as of Oct 19.
+Washtenaw County has reported 4,229 confirmed cases of COVID-19 as of Monday.
 More than 600 confirmed and probable cases have been reported in the county since Oct.
 12, and 61% are connected to Michigan students living on or off campus.

 The exemption for student-athletes read: